attssystem/Horizon2171/README.md

 ## After compiling you can create an executable jar using this command

-'jar cvfm MANIFEST.MF Horizon2171.jar CSS.class'
+`jar cvfm MANIFEST.MF Horizon2171.jar CSS.class`